Amazon’s Influence on Delivery and Payment

 But the steady, strong growth of online retail does likely mean that the mix of trucks on the road will shift over time to include a higher percentage of somewhat smaller commercial vehicles better suited for short runs and home delivery.
 Trucking companies will need to find ways to attract and retain quality drivers willing to work shorter runs and to handle at-home and at-office deliveries.

 3. Fleets are relying on technology to maximize efficiencies

 Just as importantly, the Amazon Effect will increase the already intense pressure on keeping delivery costs low.
 Consumers today see online shopping as a way of buying what they need at the best price without having to visit a crowded mall or supermarket.

-Payment industry leader EFS has recognized these same needs for the trucking industry, and has developed the technology to help.
+Payment industry leaders like WEX and our EFS division have recognized these same needs for the trucking industry and has developed the technology to help.
 By leveraging payment data and technology, they are able to enhance fleet payment systems and streamline the process.
-Powerful fleet solutions provide the speed, accuracy and transparency needed in all fleet payment transaction including vendor payment and payroll.
-In addition to the convenience of the Mastercard fleet card, EFS offers the power of Mastercard in their Mastercard payroll card that allows a simplified payroll distribution, while providing employees with increased security, access and personalization.
+Powerful fleet solutions provide the speed, accuracy, and transparency needed in all fleet payment transaction including vendor payment and payroll.
+In addition to the convenience of the Mastercard fleet card, EFS offers the power of Mastercard in their Mastercard payroll card that allows a simplified payroll distribution, while providing employees with increased security, access, and personalization.
 Through a single-file load, payroll funds are loaded to the card and employees can conveniently use the payroll funds anywhere Mastercard is accepted.
 Tools like these are just a few of the innovations that companies like EFS are developing to address the industry requirements.